a-n-rose/a-n-rose.github.io/_posts/2018-08-01-mimic-master.md

 ![Imgur](https://i.imgur.com/0rSEH33.png)
 ##### Aislyn Roaring - volume matched, beginning silence removed, and noise reduction
 ![Aislyn Roaring: noise reduced, beginning silence removed, volume matched](https://i.imgur.com/mPWqSHv.png)
 ###### I'm not going to bore you with the other fingerprints - they all looked very similar.
 This one was the one that got the best score.
+Note: the mimic fingerprint is a bit wider due to the longer length.
+The mimics were 1 second longer than the original sound to account for user response delay.

 The fingerprints and their scores were achieved with the following code (original
 <a href="https://yohanes.gultom.me/2018/03/24/simple-music-fingerprinting-using-chromaprint-in-python/">source</a>):